Lamar Jeffers

-Lamar Jeffers (April 16, 1888 – June 1, 1983) was a U.S. Representative from Alabama.
+Lamar Jeffers (April 16, 1888 – June 1, 1983) was an American World War I veteran and politician who served seven terms as a U.S. Representative from Alabama from 1921 to 1935.

+Biography

 Born in Anniston, Alabama, Jeffers attended public schools and Alabama Presbyterian College at Anniston.

 He served with the Alabama National Guard from 1904 to 1914.
 He served as clerk of the circuit court of Calhoun County, taking office in January 1917.

+World War I

 Jeffers resigned that office in May 1917 and entered the U.S. Army, serving with the Eighty-second Division in France.

 He was awarded the Distinguished Service Cross by the United States Government.

 He was promoted to rank of major of infantry.

+Congress

 Jeffers was elected as a Democrat to the Sixty-seventh Congress to fill the vacancy caused by the death of Fred L. Blackmon.

 He was reelected to the Sixty-eighth and to the five succeeding Congresses and served from June 7, 1921, to January 3, 1935.

 He served as chairman of the Committee on Civil Service (Seventy-second and Seventy-third Congresses).

 He was an unsuccessful candidate for renomination in 1934.

+Retirement and death

 Resided in Daytona Beach, Florida, until his death there on June 1, 1983.

 He was interred at Arlington National Cemetery.